boniyeamincse/tryhackmefreeroom/README.md

 <br/>

-Hey people, here's a list of **350+ Free TryHackMe rooms** to start learning hacking.
+Hey people, here's a list of **350+ Free TryHackMe rooms** to start learning to hack.
 I have arranged & compiled them according to different topics so that you can start hacking right now and also!

-All the rooms herein, are absolute free.
+All the rooms herein are free.
 ATTACK!!

-## Maintainer
-> ***This repository is maintained by [ winterrdog ](https://github.com/winterrdog/).
-For any suggestion feel free to reach out to [me.](https://t.me/winterrdog)***

 ## NEWS
 Don't forget to join the [Advent of Cyber 2023](https://tryhackme.com/room/adventofcyber2023).
-It's a very good course to boost your skill in cyber security. i reckon it's free :)
+It's a very good course to boost your skills in cyber security.
+I reckon it's free :)

 ## Table of Contents